wb2osz/aprsspec/README.md

 Be sure to read the part about the mistakes that people make.
 Read this carefully if you don't want to end up as an example of what not to do.

+## APRS Thursday ##

+APRS Thursday is a net managed by Michael KC8OWL, held every Thursday with the aim of growing message activity on APRS across the world.
+Many manufacturers are now including APRS functionality as a standard feature, making APRS more accessible, and hopefully more popular than ever.

+The APRS Thursday net is held each week on Thursday between the hours of 00:00:00UTC to 23:59:59UTC.
+Based on your browers locale, you can check into the net each week anytime between and in your local timezone.

+For more information see:  [https://aprsph.net/aprsthursday/](https://aprsph.net/aprsthursday/)   or    [https://aprs.to/events/aprs_thursday/about/](https://aprs.to/events/aprs_thursday/about/)

 ## Unofficial APRS Protocol Specification 1.2 ##